algosup/2023-2024-project-5-flutter-team-5/Documents/Specification/TechnicalSpecification.md

 ### **Main**

 **Description** : This page is dedicated to swipe companies or job-seekers.
-You can like and dislike their and go back in your last proposition to change your choice if it was a mistake.
-You can filter your choices, to have proposition more precise in what you search.
+You can like and dislike them and go back to your last proposition to change your choice if it was a mistake.
+You can filter your choices, to have more precise proposition in what you search.
 You can go to the profile page and DM list page.

 **The main page allows users to** :